acquia/lightning/README.md

   with the experimental Content Moderation module included with Drupal core 8.3.0 and later and serves the same purpose as Workbench Moderation.
-We plan to seamlessly migrate Lightning Workflow to Content Moderation once it is stable, most likely in Drupal 8.4.0.
-But for now, installing Content Moderation alongside Lightning Workflow may have unpredictable and dangerous effects, and is best avoided.
+We plan to seamlessly migrate Lightning Workflow to Content Moderation once it is ready and an update path exists (see [Issue #2863059](https://www.drupal.org/node/2863059) for more information).
+But for now, installing Content Moderation alongside Lightning Workflow may have unpredictable and dangerous effects, an is best avoided.

 ### Inherited profiles
 Neither Drush nor Drupal Console are aware of the concept of inherited profiles